k-marczak/React-sign-up/README.md

 ## Setup

-To test this app on your own, you will need a commercial and stripe account.
+To test this app install dependencies

 In .env folder include username, password and dbname.